franc205/AuthBruter/README.md

 # AuthBruter
-This tools allows you to brute force the "auth token" on Twitter.
+This tool allows you to brute force the "auth token" cookie on Twitter.

 #Instalation